johnofsydney/FM_booker/README.md

 * Trapping some errors and redirecting to an error page with a flash message.
 * Trapping & preventing (some) navigation for user trying to view another users page.
 * Bootstrap made this the first presentable looking thing I've ever made.
+* git branching

 ## Things I learnt and would do differently
 * Not put too many CSS things in each class.
-Rather have more granular classes and then just add whichever ones you need to whatver element you're styling.
+Rather have more granular classes and then just add whichever ones you need to whatever element you're styling.

 ## Shortcomings / challenges not overcome